shuspieler/Xin-GameBooster/README.md

 # Xin-GameBooster

-Tools backup for the Blog bellow (in Chinese):
+Tools backup for the following blog post (in Chinese):

 	https://shuspieler.com/blog/1072/